Tomas Milian

-Tomas Milian (born Tomás Quintín Rodríguez-Varona Milián Salinas de la Fé y Álvarez de la Campa; 3 March 1933 – 22 March 2017) was a Cuban-born actor and singer with American and Italian citizenship, known for the emotional intensity and humor he brought to starring roles in European genre films.
+Tomás Quintín Rodríguez-Varona Milián Salinas de la Fé y Álvarez de la Campa (3 March 1933 – 22 March 2017) was a Cuban-born method actor with American and Italian citizenship, known for the emotional intensity and humor he brought to starring roles in European genre films.

-A student of Lee Strasberg, Milian studied method acting at the Actors Studio in New York City.
-In Italy, he was discovered by director Mauro Bolognini and appeared in supporting roles in several drama films during the late 1950s and early 1960s, including Bad Girls Don't Cry (1959) and as Raphael in Carol Reed's The Agony and the Ecstasy (1965).
+He is known for Bad Girls Don't Cry (1959) and as Raphael in Carol Reed's The Agony and the Ecstasy (1965).
 Throughout the late-1960s and early-1970s, Milian established himself as a dynamic leading actor in a series of Spaghetti Western films, most notably The Big Gundown (1966), Django Kill...
 If You Live, Shoot!
 (1967), as well as Sergio Corbucci's parody of the genre The White, the Yellow, and the Black (1975).
 Dennis Hopper also cast Milian in his 1971 art-house film, The Last Movie.

-Following a decline in the popularity of Spaghetti Westerns, Milian transitioned to roles in poliziottesco films.
-After receiving acclaim for his performance as a psychotic killer in Almost Human (1974), he made appearances in Emergency Squad (1974), The Tough Ones (1976) and The Cynic, the Rat and the Fist (1977).
-After returning to the United States in 1985, Milian continued to perform supporting roles in film productions, including JFK (1991), Amistad (1997), Traffic (2000) and The Lost City (2005).
+After the decline of Spaghetti Westerns, Milian transitioned to poliziottesco films.
+He was acclaimed as a psychotic killer in Almost Human (1974), and appearerd in Emergency Squad (1974), The Tough Ones (1976) and The Cynic, the Rat and the Fist (1977).
+Returning to the United States in 1985, Milian performed supporting roles in JFK (1991), Amistad (1997), Traffic (2000) and The Lost City (2005).

-Biography
+Early life and education

 Milian was born in Havana as the son of a Cuban general.
 His father was arrested, jailed, and later committed suicide on December 31, 1946.
 Milián then decided to leave Cuba and pursue his wishes of being an actor.
 He settled in the United States to study at New York's Actors Studio and later became an American citizen.
 In 1969, he became a naturalized Italian citizen.

+Milian studied method acting at the Actors Studio in New York City as a student of Lee Strasberg.